Simon Target

 Simon Target (/ˈtɑːrʒeɪ/; born 22 January 1962) is a British-Australian filmmaker.
 He is best known for a series of television documentaries he made for the Australian Broadcasting Corporation which include King's School (on The King's School, Sydney), Flight for Life (about the Royal Flying Doctor Service of Australia), The Academy (on the Australian Defence Force Academy), and Rough Justice (about the legal profession).
 Uni, his study of a group of dissolute arts students at Sydney University, featured Charles Firth, Craig Reucassel and Andrew Hansen, who formed the comedy group The Chaser.
 Hansen later satirised Target in CNNNN, where he played the network's British correspondent who was also called Simon Target.

+Recent works

+Masha & Valentyna, Target's 50 minute documentary about the Russian invasion of Ukraine, was broadcast by SBStv on World Refugee Day, June 20 2023, and shown in Australia's Federal Parliament, July 31 2023, in a special screening sponsored by Senator Catryna Bilyk and Senator Linda Reynolds.
+Warrawong - the windy place on the hill made in remote NSW during Australia's Covid pandemic restrictions, was selected for competition at Sydney Film Festival and Kraków Film Festival in 2022.
+It tells the story of an elderly couple reluctant to leave their farm, and launched the inaugural Gilgandra Film Festival, April 22, 23.

 Early life and education

 Target was born in Tonbridge in the United Kingdom.
-He was educated at Westminster School, London, where he attended from 1975 to 1979, and starred in a 1979 BBC television documentary about the school called Public School directed by Jonathan Gili.
+His mother was Australian water colourist Patricia Prentice.
+He was educated at Westminster School, London, where he featured in a 1979 BBC television documentary Public School directed by Jonathan Gili.
 He then read English and Music at Trinity College, Cambridge from 1980 to 1983.
 He later obtained an MA in Film Production from Britain's National Film and Television School in 1986.